-With Groundhog Day just around the corner on February 2nd, many people are anxiously awaiting the famed rodent Phil’s predictions on whether we will endure another six weeks of winter or whether we can we set our sights on an early spring.
+With Groundhog Day on February 2nd, many people each year anxiously await the famed rodent Phil’s predictions on whether we will endure another six weeks of winter or whether we can we set our sights on an early spring.
 As with any event as unique as a rodent predicting the weather, there are many myths associated with the Groundhog Day tradition as well as the famous Punxsutawney Phil himself.

 Myth 1: Punxsutawney Phil Is the Only Weather-Predicting Groundhog